Ceiling Fan Installation Show Case

 Case Study 2 – Mews of Mayfair Exclusive Restaurant

 This highly exclusive and up-market restaurant was searching for a simple and effective means of keeping their customers cool.
 Since it is quite a small space it heats up a lot when full.
 Air-conditioning was already installed but would cool the food down too quickly leading to complaints.
-The solution was one single ceiling fan – the Hunter Brighton – which meant that the air-con could be turned down to a low setting while the ceiling fan ensured that the less cooled air was stirred and moved around the room and guests effectively.
+The solution was one single ceiling fan – the Hunter Savoy Ceiling Fan – which meant that the air-con could be turned down to a low setting while the ceiling fan ensured that the less cooled air was stirred and moved around the room and guests effectively.
 Results – savings on the expensive air-conditioning running costs with happy comfortable guests and no cold food and no more complaints!

 Case Study 3 – Caffe Nero Restaurant in Mayfair

 With so much heat being given off in a coffee shop it is essential to keep the air moving so that the customers feel fresh and are happy to stay.
-During a visit to a Pret a Manger coffee shop in Oxford Street last summer I found it absolutely unbearable for both customers and staff who I felt sorry for, especially given that the temperature was well above the legal limit.
+During a visit to a Pret-a-Manger coffee shop in Oxford Street last summer I found it absolutely unbearable for both customers and staff who I felt sorry for, especially given that the temperature was well above the legal limit.
 Everyone was sweating especially as it was a smaller shop.
 For a relatively small investment – which would be recouped very quickly – a few ceiling fans would have worked wonders.
 Needless to say I left a card with the manger but never heard anything from him!

 Case Study 4 – The Atlantic Hotel Jersey

 The luxurious Atlantic Hotel enjoys sea breezes but also plenty of sun and warmth being close to France.
-After listening to feedback from their exclusive clientelle they decided to introduce some ceiling fans into their Michelin starred restaurant.
+After listening to feedback from their exclusive clientele they decided to introduce some ceiling fans into their Michelin starred restaurant.
 They decided against air-conditioning due to the costs and more importantly to avoid the hot food from getting cold quickly.
-Having researched the brands that were available they selected Hunter ceiling fans and went with the Savoy in white.
+Having researched the brands that were available they selected Hunter ceiling fans and went with the Hunter Savoy Ceiling Fan in white.
 This was very successful both with the staff and the guests who were delighted at the improvements – so much so that they subsequently installed some more in other parts of the common areas.
 Anyone for lunch?

 Case Study 5 – Jamie’s Italian Restaurant in Cambridge

 Situated in the beautiful converted old library in the heart of Cambridge right next to the famous King’s College sits Jamie’s Italian restaurant.
 Since it recently opened it has become one of the most popular restaurants in Cambridge.
-Upstairs is the Pizzeria which is designed along an old school room theme using simple school chairs and tables to create a lovely ambiance.
+Upstairs is the Pizzeria which is designed along an old school room theme using simple school chairs and tables to create a lovely ambience.
 Being upstairs it suffered from the heat in the summer months especially when packed with diners.
 A portable air-conditioning unit provided little relief for the staff and customers.
 Jamie’s embarked on a rigorous selection process to find a suitable solution.
 The age and fabric of the building meant that air-conditioning was a very costly option.
 Instead they chose to use a far cheaper and more energy efficient option: ceiling fans.
 The designer selected Hunter as the brand due to it’s reliability, reputation and wide choice of style and finish.

 The company is delighted with the success of the project as the fans don’t just provide an essential cooling function but also add to the overall interior design of the restaurant.
 Not only are the customers happier but the hardworking staff are too.
 “Before these fans were installed we used to almost cook in here.
 They are a great improvement drawing in fresh cool air from the windows and the customers love them too!”.
 Now you can see a piece of American history in the centre of Cambridge!